-- Develop Computing capability in finding, selecting and using information. - > To be competent in using a range of programmes and platforms. - > To be confident in using technology independently. - ➤ To use Computing to support remote learning.
-(Tapestry and Google Classroom) - Use Computing for effective and appropriate communication. - Monitor and control events, both real and imaginary. - Apply Computing skills and knowledge to their learning in other areas. - Explore their attitudes towards Computing and its value to them and society in general.
+- Develop Computing capability in finding, selecting and using information. - Use Computing for effective and appropriate communication. - Monitor and control events, both real and imaginary. - Apply Computing skills and knowledge to their learning in other areas. - Explore their attitudes towards Computing and its value to them and society in general.
 For example, to learn about issues of security and personal safety, confidentiality and accuracy.